tymyrddin/blue/source/docs/stormforge/build-a-thons.md

 ## Pi-Rogue-in-a-day build-a-thon

-Every fleet needs small, agile craft — not just lumbering ships.
+Every fleet needs small, agile craft.
 This build-a-thon equips participants with a Pi-Rogue, a pocket-sized vessel designed for network exploration and defensive patrols.
 In one day, the crew sets it afloat, configures its sails (toolchains), and practises manoeuvring through hostile waters.